Gauthamante Radham: Plot

 Kalyani complains to the police and they decide to compromise.
 Gauthaman has to deal with Kalyani's hospital expenses.

 One day Gauthaman's neighbor falls fits and Gauthaman uses his small car to take him to the hospital on time.
 Kalyani gets angry on Gauthaman as he did not pick her call but on knowing the truth she falls for him.
-They both fall in love and Gauthaman's family accepts the relationship but Kalyani's father rejects him because he is from low class.
+They both fall in love and Gauthaman's family accepts the relationship but Kalyani's father rejects him because he has no job yet.